How to become a soldier

 - applying directly

-You could apply to join the army through an HM forces serviceperson intermediate apprenticeship.
+You can apply to join the army through an HM Forces Serviceperson Level 2 Intermediate Apprenticeship.

 - entry requirements vary

 You can join the Army Reserve to get experience of what life is like in the regular army.
 You'll also learn new skills at the same time.